Koshban/Heikin-Ashi-Scanner/README.md

              For more details on HA, there are tons of articles on the internet.
 E.g. https://www.investopedia.com/terms/h/heikinashi.asp

 Requirements : You will need Python version 3.8 or above.
 And some dependent packages e.g Pandas etc, detailed in the setup.py file.
+             : You will also need to setup a small DataBase and Table, Alphavantage API Keys, your email id/password

 Contact Info : Feel free to contact me to discuss any issues, questions, or comments.
 My contact info can be found on my GitHub page.